Scheduling and Aggregation Design for Asynchronous Federated Learning over Wireless Networks: Convergence Analysis

-where $A=2\left(\zeta_1+\zeta_2\right)$, $C_3=4(1+\frac{d}{4\nu^2})$, and
+where $C_3=8L^2\left[\left(1+\frac{d}{4\nu^2}\right)C_2+1\right]$ and

-The expectation is taken over the randomness of stochastic gradient, channel gain and model compression, and device scheduling of all the past iterations. \end{theorem}
+The expectation is taken over the randomness of the stochastic gradients, the channel gains and the model compression, and the device scheduling during all the past iterations. \end{theorem} \emph{Proof.} See Section \ref{proofThm1}. $ $

-\emph{Proof.} See Section \ref{proofThm1}. $ $ \begin{remark} The impact of multiple local iterations, i.e., $E>1$, on the convergence analysis has been already established and exploited in existing literature on FL (see, e.g., \cite{stich2018local},\cite{singh2021comm,koloskova2020unified}).
+Note that because of the $L$-smoothness (Assumption \ref{asump:lSmooth}), the optimality gap can be bounded as \begin{remark} The impact of multiple local iterations, i.e., $E>1$, on the convergence analysis has been already established and exploited in existing literature on FL (see, e.g., \cite{stich2018local},\cite{singh2021comm,koloskova2020unified}).
 The focus of our analysis is the impact of update compression, training data heterogeneity, and intra-iteration asynchrony on the system convergence.
 We believe that extending our results to the case with $E>1$ is possible by following approaches from, for example, \cite{stich2018local}, \cite{singh2021comm} or \cite{koloskova2020unified}; this, however, would require, among other things, quantifying local model divergence.\footnote{An extra term $||\boldsymbol{\theta}_k(t,\tau)-\boldsymbol{\theta}_k(t,0)||_2^2$ will be introduced and could be bounded by its gradient $||\nabla F_k(\boldsymbol{\theta}_k(t,\tau))||_2^2$ through \eqref{eq:asmp3_2}.
-The learning rate would then have to be redesigned accordingly.} For analytical clarity and simplicity, we consider the case with $E=1$. \end{remark} \begin{remark} Based on \textbf{Theorem 1}, the optimality gap asymptotically converges to a constant, i.e.,
+The learning rate would then have to be redesigned accordingly.} For analytical clarity and simplicity, we consider the case with $E=1$. \end{remark} \begin{remark} Based on \textbf{Theorem 1}, the upper bound on the error asymptotically converges to the following constant: